Elliott Wave Theory Principle: The Definitive Guide (2020)

 What Is Elliott Wave Theory Trading?

 All the credit for this trading approach goes to a man named Ralph Nelson Elliott.
-Back in the day, he sat down and analyzed the data of stocks dating 75 years back.
-It was from this analysis that he was able to conclude that the markets do not move randomly.
+Back in the day, he sat down and analyzed the data from the stock market dating 75 years back.
+It was from this analysis that Elliott discovered and was able to conclude that the financial markets do not move randomly.
 Rather, they follow some repetitive cycles.

 Elliott’s conclusion was that the prices move in alternating waves.
 In short, during an uptrend, there will be large upward movements that will be occasionally opposed by smaller downward movements.